foundationallm/.github/profile/README.md

 # Welcome to FoundationaLLM!

+FoundationaLLM is a platform accelerating the delivery of secure, trustworthy enterprise generative AI agents.

 ## Mission

 > We empower organizations through secure Generative AI solutions to unlock controlled disruptive business change.